Where the four rivers ran and parted their ways

 Of every last depraved and ruined, sinful son of Man.

-The twisted story corkscrews down and funnels into death,
+The twisted story corkscrews down and spirals into death,

 Nooses pulling tighter as we try to loose the net

-Entangling the will to pray, strangling the hope
+Entangling the will to pray, gone the strength to hope

 That anyone who walks the earth could swallow such a debt.